-Karen Zimmer is the leader of our firm’s Defamation + Publication Risk Management Practice Group, and a member of the Commercial Litigation, Insurance, Franchise, Real Estate, Local Government, Appellate Advisory, and Intellectual Property + Technology Practice Groups.
-Her practice is primarily focused on the following areas of civil and commercial litigation: libel and slander claims, directors and officers liability, complex commercial litigation, society litigation matters, professional regulatory matters and intellectual property disputes.
+Karen Zimmer is the leader of our firm’s Defamation + Publication Risk Management Practice Group, and a member of the firm’s Appellate Advisory, Business Disputes, Franchise, Insurance, Information + Privacy, Local Government and Charities + Non-Profit Practice Groups.
+Her practice is primarily focused on the following areas of civil and commercial litigation: libel and slander claims, breach of privacy claims, society litigation matters, directors and officers liability, complex commercial litigation, human rights matters, professional regulatory matters, and intellectual property disputes.

-She has extensive experience in defending professional regulatory bodies, health and school boards, insurance benefit providers, non-profit associations, professionals, insurers and the media, including CBC and radio stations, in a variety of libel and slander matters.
-She is well versed at defending print communications in the private and public sector, media articles, internet publications including those on Facebook, websites and blogs and radio broadcasts.
+She has extensive experience in defending professional regulatory bodies, health and school boards, insurance benefit providers, non-profit associations, professionals, insurers and the media, including CBC and radio stations, in a variety of libel and slander matters and breach of privacy claims.

 Ms. Zimmer believes in the importance of assessing risk exposure early on in her retainer and providing ongoing risk management advice to ensure that contentious matters do not escalate.
 Where litigation is to be avoided, she is experienced in working with her clients to achieve a resolution.

 Ms. Zimmer appreciates that her areas of practice frequently require quick action, and responds accordingly.

 - Well versed at defending print communications in the private and public sector, media articles, radio broadcasts, and internet publications including those on Facebook, websites and blogs.

 - Reviewing publications to provide pre-publication advice, and recommending strategies to minimize the risks of being sued in defamation.